broadinstitute/aws-cdk-research-computing/README.md

 aws iam create-access-key --user-name ${USER} > ${CREDENTIALS} # this is insecure, but it's just for testing
 ```

-To delete all access keys for a user, run the following command; admin permissions (or at least `iam:ListAccessKeys` and `iam:DeleteAccessKey` ) needed:
+To delete all access keys for a user:

 ```sh
 USER=user1